novaku/indoquran-laravel/docs/REDIS_CONFIGURATION_GUIDE.md

 # Laravel Redis Configuration Guide for IndoQuran

-This guide explains how to configure and test Redis with Laravel using Unix socket connections, based on the test file `test-redis.php`.
+This guide explains how to configure and test Redis with Laravel using Unix socket connections, based on the test files in `/tests/test-redis.php` and `/tests/test-laravel-redis.php`.

 ## Configuration